kserderc/d2kg/README.md

 # d2kg Visualization
 The integrated ontology d2kg includes the appropriate ontologies, core and controlled vocabularies.
-A graphical UML representation of the main entities and their relationships is provided in Figur below.
+A graphical UML representation of the main entities and their relationships is provided below.

 ![d2kg](https://user-images.githubusercontent.com/62211813/173181649-a65b2553-4c3d-4c1f-9d27-520edd325057.png)